Komiks8457/PluginLoader/README.md

 What does PluginLoader do?
 * already contains the certification patch of each modules.
 * ability to also load your custom dll for each modules.
-* automatically load vanguard dll's if exists.
+* automatically load vanguard dll's if exists. (read REMINDER)
 * ability to hide/show vanguard console window.

 Loading your custom dll: